adutt1010/cse15l-lab-reports/report1.md

 The second time I ran it, I entered a path to the folder `/lecture1` and it told me that the input I had entered was a directory.
 I think the reason it gave this output was because it was expecting something else and was prompting me to give an appropriate input.
 The directory I was in still hadn't changed.

-The third time I ran it, I entered the path to the file `es-us.txt` as the argument, and it printed the contents of the file I entered.
+The third time I ran it, I entered the path to the file `es-us.txt` as the argument, which is `lecture1/messages/en-us.txt`, and it printed the contents of the file I entered.
 The directory did not change and remained home.